uosjapuelks/tp/docs/UserGuide.md

 </span>

 - Adding items into the shopping list is only available when the item you remove has run out completely (there are no more items with the same name in the item list).
   - Details about adding items in the shopping list can be found in the last section of [`remove`](#remove-an-item-from-fridget-remove).
+- Do take note that Fridget will only prompt you to add the item to the shopping list if there are no other items with a similar name(different capitalisation) stored in Fridget.

 - Removing items from the shopping list is done automatically by Fridget when: